 - CRJ 1313 Introduction to Criminal Justice.
 History, development, philosophy and constitutional aspects of law enforcement in a democratic society; introduction to and survey of the agencies and processes, purposes and functions involved in the administration of criminal justice.
 (3,3,0) - CRJ 1323 Police Organization and Administration.
 Introduction to principles of organization and management as applied to law enforcement agencies; introduction to concepts or organizational behavior, administration of staff units, personnel recruitment, training, and discipline with relationship of agencies and the public.
+(3,3,0)

-(3,3,0) - CRJ 1350 Internship in Criminal Justice.
+- CRJ 1350 Internship in Criminal Justice.
 Internship in an approved criminal justice agency under supervision of the agency concerned and school instructor.
 Written report required of student and written evaluation of student made by agency furnishing training.
 Prerequisites for the 3 hour internship are: CRJ 1313, CRJ 1323.
 Must be a minimum of 18 years of age.
 (3,0,9) Prerequisites for the 12 hour internship are: Completion of all lecture courses.
 Must be a minimum of 21 years of age.
-(12,0,40)

-- CRJ 1363 Introduction to Corrections.
+(12,0,40) - CRJ 1363 Introduction to Corrections.
 This course is intended to give the student an overview of the correctional field: its origins, historical and philosophical background, development, current status, relationship with other facets of the criminal justice system and future prospects.
-(3,3,0) - CRJ 2323 Criminal Law-Evidence.
+(3,3,0) - CRJ 1383 Criminology.
+This course is designed to give the student an overview of the theories of criminality exploring theories of crime causation, crime typologies, and the criminal justice system. - CRJ 2323 Criminal Law-Evidence.
 Criminal evidence for the law enforcement officer furnishing a practical insight into the rules of evidence; kinds of degrees; and considerations governing the admissibility of evidence in court.
 (3,3,0) - CRJ 2333 Criminal Investigation I. Principles involved in the investigation of crimes; crime scene searches and care of evidence; surveillance and undercover work; interrogation of victims, witnesses and suspects; obtaining confessions and written statements; and report writing.
 (3,3,0) - CRJ 2343 Criminal Investigation II.
 Use of scientific techniques in investigation; investigate problems in major crimes; arrests, apprehension and raids; fingerprinting, rules of evidence and testifying in court.
 (3,3,0) - CRJ 2413 Administration of Criminal Justice.
 A study of the legal concepts and procedures, including laws of arrest and search warrant procedure, beginning with issuance of legal process to ultimate dispositions, including information, indictments, arraignments, preliminary hearings, bail, juries and the trial.
 (3,3,0) - CRJ 2513 Introduction to Juvenile Justice.
 The role of police in juvenile delinquency and control.
 The organization, functions and jurisdiction of juvenile agencies; the processing and detention of juveniles; juvenile care disposition and juvenile statutes and court procedures.
 (3,3,0)